bothvar/programming_books/README.md

 **It's very important, as some of these books would otherwise be outdated.**

+**Also please note that these are just books I know are good, I'm not saying all other books are bad!**

 #### Linux:
 - The Linux Bible, Christopher Negus
 - How Linux Works, Brian Ward